kushalgangan/petrol-pump/README.md

-Of course!
-Here’s a clean `README.md` you can use:

----

 # ⛽ Petrol Pump Shift Entry - Google Sheets App

 This Google Apps Script project allows pump operators or managers to: